Historical Archaeology and Cultural Resource Management, Certificate

 The certificate requires 18 semester hours (two required core seminars and four approved elective courses).
 Twelve semester hours must come from courses in the Department of Anthropology.
 The program of study should include a mix of courses in method and theory of historical archaeology and cultural resource management and their practical application.

 - Students will demonstrate their knowledge of the history and current approaches in Historical Archaeology.

 - Students will demonstrate their knowledge of Cultural Resource Protection legislation at various government levels as well as develop an understanding of the ethical considerations of Public Archaeology and its various publics.

-- HACRM Certificate Program students will demonstrate an understanding of the importance of an anthropological perspective to an ethical public archaeology and Historical Archaeology through the papers and project they do in these courses.
-These courses will include ANTH 720, ANTH 550, and ANTH 703, among others.
+- HACRM Certificate Program students will demonstrate an understanding of the importance of an anthropological perspective to ethical CRM archaeological research and Historical Archaeology.

 Certificate Requirements (18 Hours)

 |ANTH 742||Public Archaeology||3|

 |Ethnology for Archaeologists|